Frequently asked questions

 If you are a past scholarship recipient, it is possible to receive another scholarship once you have completed the most recent course or after some time has passed.
 However, if you are considered to be equal in every other way with another applicant who has not yet received a scholarship, they will be given preference.

-14. I didn’t receive a confirmation email when I created my Australian Scholarships Foundation profile.
+16. I didn’t receive a confirmation email when I submitted my scholarship application.
 What should I do?

 No. Unfortunately, late applications cannot be accepted